halfhp/androidplot/docs/barchart.md

 individual bars, for example the number of wins and losses for a baseball team for every month over the course of a year.

-To model this in Androidplot, create two instances of XYSeries; one for wins and one for losses, each with exactly 12 elements (one for each day of the month):
+To model this in Androidplot, create two instances of `XYSeries`; one for wins and one for losses, each with exactly 12 elements (one for each day of the month):

 ```java